 One of the first movements that caught international attention in the 1960s was the Yirrkala bark petition.
 In 1963, provoked by a unilateral government decision to open a bauxite mine at Yirrkala, Yolngu people in north-east Arnhem Land sent a petition to the Australian House of Representatives demanding that their land rights be respected.

-The walk-off from Wave Hill followed more than 80 years of massacres, stolen children and abuses by early colonists since the area was first settled.
-The walk-off marks more than an industrial or land dispute with cattleman – it was a pivotal moment where Aboriginal people took control of their lives.
-The campaign was taken up by supporters in Australian cities and eventually the Gurindji people won title to part of their land.
+The walk-off at Wave Hill followed more than 80 years of massacres, stolen children and abuses by early colonists after the area was first settled.
+The walk-off marked more than an industrial or land dispute with cattleman – it was a pivotal moment where Aboriginal people took control of their lives.
+The campaign was taken up by supporters in Australian cities and eventually, the Gurindji people won a title to part of their land.
 The Gurindji and the Yolngu had put land rights on the national political agenda.

 The Australian Labor Party, under Gough Whitlam, committed to legislate Aboriginal land rights in 1972 as part of an election promise.

-However, rather than pursue a national land rights law, Whitlam chose to establish a precedent in the Commonwealth controlled Northern Territory.
+However, rather than pursue a national land rights law, Whitlam chose to establish a precedent in the Commonwealth-controlled Northern Territory.
 He appointed Justice Woodward to provide a report that would identify appropriate ways to recognise Aboriginal Land Rights in the NT.

-The Woodward report asserted that the right to withhold consent to activities on Aboriginal freehold land should only be overridden if the government of the day decided that the national interest required it.
+The Woodward report said that the right to withhold consent to activities on Aboriginal freehold land should only be overridden if the government of the day decided that the national interest required it.
 He said such an issue"Would not be determined on a mere balance of convenience or desirability but only a matter of necessity".

-The Aboriginal Land Rights Act NT (1976) gives inalienable rights over freehold titleto Aboriginal people in the NT.
-This freehold title covers Vacant Crown Land outside towns and Aboriginal-owned pastoral stations.
+The Aboriginal Land Rights Act NT (1976) gives inalienable rights over freehold title to Aboriginal people in the NT.
+This freehold title covers vacant Crown Land outside towns and Aboriginal-owned pastoral stations.